rhiknow55/rspec-metadata-leak-example/README.md

 ***

 I've written up a simple spec that demonstrates this problem.
 You can find it under `spec/example_spec.rb` (and `spec/example_spec_two.rb`), but I will also describe some points here.

+Run it simply with `rspec spec/example_spec.rb` from the root directory.

 I recommend reading the below steps alongside the example spec.

 ## Repro Steps